Limahcode/Limahcode/README.md

 ## About Me
 - 🌱 I am a software/machine learning engineer
 - 👨‍🎓 I have B.sc in computer science
-- 💻 I create awesome stuff like a Good Reponsive Web Development using my knowledge of Javascript,React, python and php.
+- 💻 I created awesome stuff like a Good Reponsive Web Development using my knowledge of Javascript,React, python and php.
 - 📱 Ask me about programming and mobile application development!

 <!-- Connect with me -->